Patent Review Processing System (PRPS)

 F7.
 When can I file a patent owner preliminary response?

 The three-month time period for filing a patent owner preliminary response runs from the date on which the Board enters a Notice of Filing Date Accorded to Petition.
 If the patent owner wishes to file a preliminary response or elect to waive the preliminary response, the patent owner must do so within the three-month time period.

 To file a patent owner preliminary response, open the case in PRPS, click on “Upload Document,” and select “Preliminary Response.”
-Upload the file on the following screen.
+On the following screen, select “Filing” in response to the question “Is the patent owner filing or waiving the preliminary response?”
+Then upload the document and click “Submit.”
 Note that preliminary responses are not permitted in derivation proceedings.

 Do not click on the “New Petitions” tab and select “Patent Owner/Respondent Participation.”
 Those options are only used to begin participating in a proceeding as the patent owner/respondent and should not be used once a patent owner/respondent is already verified for a proceeding.

-To waive the filing of a patent owner preliminary response, open the case in PRPS, click on “Upload Document,” select “Notice,” and upload a document stating affirmatively that the patent owner intends to waive the preliminary response.
+To waive the filing of a patent owner preliminary response, open the case in PRPS, click on “Upload Document,” and select “Preliminary Response.”
+On the following screen, select “Waiving” in response to the question “Is the patent owner filing or waiving the preliminary response?”
+Then upload a document stating affirmatively that the patent owner intends to waive the preliminary response, and click “Submit.”

 F10.
 Can an inventor appear pro se as the patent owner/respondent in a proceeding?